 How 2 – It’s Better To Know Than To Assume

-Think of how much extensive research has been made available on human and consumer behaviour, how many stats there are that can recommend with absolute certainty the “people behave in ‘X’ way because of ‘Y’’.
-But if I asked you who knows your favourite customer or your friend’s needs better, you or the analysts around the world, who would you say?
+Think of how much extensive research has been made available on human and consumer behavior, how many stats there are that can recommend with absolute certainty the “people behave in ‘X’ way because of ‘Y’’.
+But if I asked you who knows your favorite customer or your friend’s needs better, you or the analysts around the world, who would you say?

 Truly engaged social sellers don’t just project, they also listen.
 Do your own research, follow your leads online, follow specific hashtags related to your field or product and focus on listening to what they are saying.

 You might be surprised by what you learn about your leads or ideal customers that you didn’t know before, it may even go completely against your initial assumptions.
-If you can personalise the customer’s experience based on their own specific needs or behaviour, that will always trump any broad assumptions.
+If you can personalize the customer’s experience based on their own specific needs or behavior, that will always trump any broad assumptions.

-How #3 – There’s taking part, then there’s taking initiative
+How #3 – There’s taking part, then there’s taking the initiative

 As we’ve already said, most of the buyer’s time is spent in the research phase and a lot of this is done online.
 In fact, business buyers spend 56% of the sales cycle searching for and engaging with content according to Nielsen.

 That’s great for salespeople who are online right?
-Yes definitely, I’m doing my best to avoid any ‘fish in a barrell’ analogies, but at a loss for a better option, these fish are willingly jumping into your online social barrel to fulfil their need.
+Yes definitely, I’m doing my best to avoid any ‘fish in a barrel’ analogies, but at a loss for a better option, these fish are willingly jumping into your online social barrel to fulfill their need.
 But is that enough for you?
 No.

 It can be as simple as answering a question that someone has asked their followers by sharing a specific piece of content with them – like responding on Twitter for example, “Hey @MrFace, I saw you ask for recommendations for a local web developer.
 Here’s an article my company wrote on hiring freelancers…”.